Cynthia Nielsen

 Cynthia R. Nielsen (born 1970) is an American philosopher and Professor of Philosophy at the University of Dallas.
+Nielsen's work engages with a wide range of theorists, philosophers, and topics.
 She is known for her expertise in the field of hermeneutics (focusing especially on Hans-Georg Gadamer), the philosophy of music, aesthetics, ethics, and social philosophy.
 Since 2015 she has taught at the University of Dallas.
 Prior to her appointment at the University of Dallas, she taught at Villanova University as a Catherine of Sienna Fellow in the Ethics Program.
-Nielsen serves on the executive committee of the North American Society for Philosophical Hermeneutics.

-Nielsen's work engages a wide range of theorists, philosophers, and topics.
-A common thread in her work is a "hermeneutics of the other," an attempt to enter into dialogue with various "others" (racialized and gendered subjects, artworks, jazz improvisations, literary texts, etc.) in order to listen attentively to the other's "voice" and incite a transformative understanding of self, world, and other.
-Through her integration of Gadamerian hermeneutics, social and critical philosophy, and the philosophy of music, she has developed the notion of hermeneutics as a communal improvisational practice.

 Education

-Nielsen earned a Bachelor of Music in Jazz Studies at the University of North Florida, where she studied jazz guitar with renowned jazz guitarist Jack Petersen.
-She earned her Ph.D. in philosophy at the University of Dallas, where she studied with Philipp Rosemann.
+Nielsen earned a Bachelor of Music in Jazz Studies at the University of North Florida.
+She earned her PhD in philosophy at the University of Dallas, where she studied with Philipp Rosemann.

+Career

+Nielsen was the Catherine of Sienna Teaching Fellow at Villanova University between 2012 and 2014.
+In 2015, she was appointed as an assistant professor at the University of Dallas, being promoted to associate professor in 2019 and full professor of philosophy in 2022.